 In the 18 years since 2002 Deddington Fairtraders turned over nearly £107,000, from this over £3,000 has been paid to the church (in lieu of rent), and nearly £6,000 to Traidcraft Exchange, the charity which helps Traidcraft’s producers increase their income.

 Even though the Traidcraft stall will no longer be at the market, Viviane is happy to continue to take orders for the wide range of Fairtrade foods, crafts and domestic products available from Traidcraft, saving individual customers the postage payable when placing online orders.
-Catalogues are available from her … Still Fighting Poverty through Trade!
+Catalogues are available from her or from the church porch … Still Fighting Poverty through Trade!

 For contact details please see the DIRECTORY